AbramsGroup/HTPolyNet/docs/source/example-tutorials/shortbuilds/1-polymethylstyrene/results.rst

 We can see here that the 95\% cure took about 8 and a half minutes of run time (which is not really impressive since this is a **very** small system).
 Fully two-thirds of the run time is consumed realizing the final 15\% of the cure.

-Second, we can make plots that track the temperature and density throughout the entire build process:
+Second, we can make plots that track the temperature, density, and potential energy throughout the entire build process:

 .. code-block:: console

-    $ htpolynet plots build --proj proj-0 --buildplot t --traces t d
+    $ htpolynet plots build --proj proj-0 --buildplot t --traces t d p

 This command extracts temperature, density, and potential energy from all Gromacs ``edr`` output files in ``proj-0/`` in the order they were generated, plots them according to a default format, and stores the extracted data in a ``csv`` file.
 By default, the plot is in ``proj-0/buildtraces.png`` and the corresponding data in ``proj-0/buildtraces.csv``.